Skip to main content

 • “What fields are available in the conversions table?”

-List all custom dimensions for a project.
-Use the key in run_report dimensions or get_custom_dimension. channel is a built-in alias for the Channel dimension.Parameters:
+List all grouped dimensions for a project.
+Use the key in run_report dimensions or get_grouped_dimension. channel is a built-in alias for the Channel dimension.Parameters:

 NameTypeRequiredDescription